Travel information

 CMVA Liability

-The Organizing Committee shall not be held liable for personal accidents or losses or damage to private property of registered participants of the CMVA 2022 Conference.
+The Organizing Committee shall not be held liable for personal accidents or losses or damage to private property of registered participants to any CMVA Conference.
 Participants should make their own arrangements with respect to personal insurance.